Robert Braithwaite Martineau: Life

 His most famous painting, The Last Day in the Old Home, portrays the household of a feckless squire after gambling away his family's inheritance.
 The man portrayed is Colonel John Leslie Toke (1839–1911) who was a friend of Martineau and was painted at his country home, Godinton House in Ashford, Kent.
 In an odd way life came to imitate art, for J L Toke inherited the house in 1866 but lost it after four hundred years of the Toke family living there.
 The painting can be seen at the Tate Gallery in London.
 Other paintings were bequeathed to the Ashmolean Museum in Oxford and Liverpool Art Gallery by his daughter Helen.
-Other less well known paintings include Kit's First Writing Lesson and Picciola.
+Other less well known paintings include Kit's Writing Lesson and Picciola.

 Martineau was buried in Kensal Green Cemetery.